Mundaun (video game): Gameplay

-Development
+Development and release

 Mundaun started development in 2014, through concepts made by the lead programmer and artist, Michel Ziegler.
 Ziegler created a small area around a chapel as a prototype for the game.
 The textures in the game were made through scanning sketchbook drawings and applying them to 3D models.
 This hand-penciled style was chosen because it made everyday objects seem like "dark, oppressive things".
 Various locations in the game were modeled after places in Switzerland, specifically Mundaun.
 The house of Swiss painter Alois Carigiet, Im Sunnefang, is entirely reproduced in the game as "The Painter's House".
 Carigiet is also responsible for the illustrations on the chapel walls, reproduced in-game by Michel Ziegler.

 According to Ziegler, the story is inspired by works such as The Black Spider and The Shining.

 Mundaun was a solo project until near release.
 The introduction of MWM Interactive as a publisher allowed additional funding, writers, programmers, and sound designers to join the project near the end of development.
 The game originally was slated for a 2019 release, but was pushed back to Spring 2021.
 Mundaun was released on March 16, 2021.

+In 2023, Annapurna Interactive acquired publishing rights for the game and released an updated version for existing platforms alongside native versions for PlayStation 5 and Xbox Series X/S consoles.